 ULifeline offers free mental health online screening for depression, anxiety, eating disorders and alcohol and substance misuse.

 The College partners with BetterMynd to offer our students access to online therapy sessions with their diverse network of licensed mental health counselors.
-Through the partnership, each Lake Land College student can access up to six (6) free online therapy sessions each year on the BetterMynd platform.
+Through the partnership, each Lake Land College student can access up to eight (8) free online therapy sessions each year on the BetterMynd platform.
 These live video-sessions are private, confidential, and can take place from the convenience of a laptop or smartphone.

 To get started, students should log into their Laker Hub and click on the BetterMynd logo.
 Students must register with their Lake Land College email address to utilize BetterMynd mental health support and counseling services.
 Students register from the website by selecting “Get Started” and then “I am a College Student.”
 Registration generates a BetterMynd portal where students can access services and information.
 After the initial registration, students will be able to log in to their BetterMynd portal directly from the BetterMynd site.

 Lake Land College also partners with local service providers to ensure students have safe, confidential mental health services available locally.
 Additional resources are available at www.lakelandcollege.edu/counseling-services/crisis-and-community-resources/.